cabdiwaaxid-so/Novaxjs2/README.md

 ---

-This documentation covers all features and capabilities of NovaxJS v8.3.0.
+This documentation covers all features and capabilities of NovaxJS v9.0.0, including both existing functionality and new enhancements.
 For more examples and advanced usage patterns, please refer to the official documentation website.